kevinquillen/kevinquillen.github.io/_posts/2014-07-02-add-redirect-during-migration.markdown

 published: FALSE
 ---

+Migrating content from one platform to another saves lots of time from doing grunt work and gets data moved fast.
+However, simply moving the content doesn't mean the job is done.
+There are other considerations too, such as 301 redirects for example.
+Since we are moving content, our aliases are likely changing too.
+We can create 301s while migrating content in all at once.

 The way I like to do it is to place the following in my Migration class <code>complete()</code> method:

 <pre class="language-php"><code class="language-php">